adobe/spectrum-css/.changeset/itchy-kids-travel.md

 This is the S2 migration of the progress circle.
 The original markup has changed to an svg and circle element to allow CSS styles such as `stroke-linecap`.
 This was necessary to match the design.
 The `--small/--medium/--large` sizing classes have been deprecated in favor of t-shirt classes `--sizeS/--sizeM/--sizeL`

-The `.spectrum-ProgressCircle--small`, `.spectrum-ProgressCircle--medium`, and `.spectrum-ProgressCircle--large` sizing classes were deprecated and removed from the CSS in favor of the t-shirt sizes.

 ### Animation

 `@keyframes spectrum-dashoffset-animation`: